 - Height is ideally 10-12 inches at shoulder.

-Where to find a Pembroke Welsh Corgi for sale
+Where to find a Pembroke Welsh Corgi

 The Corgi Club of America strongly recommends basic obedience training during the first few years of your pet’s life.
 This initial investment will go a long way in giving you a well behaved companion.
 Corgis are highly intelligent and it is no surprise to see them participating in dog shows and other competitions sanctioned by the American Kennel Club.
 Many of these dogs excel in these shows and events and are also employed as working cattle dogs.
 In the beginning, you might find your active and excitable dog a bit tricky to train but, over time, he will enjoy this training time and start looking forward to bonding with you.

 - Your Pembroke Corgi is a bold dog-never vicious or shy.